 I'm Mike Singer, the founder & developer of Snappy Checkout.
 I'm here to help if you have any questions that are not covered below.
 Feel free to email me anytime.

 Event NotificationYou can use webhooks to be notified when you receive a new payment.
-These webhooks can be set up in the Account --> Webhooks section of the Snappy Checkout admin.
+These webhooks can be set up in the Settings --> Webhooks section of the Snappy Checkout admin.
 After entering a webhook URL, you'll be notified via an HTTP POST request whenever the event occurs.

 The Events --> Webhooks section of the Snappy Checkout admin lists all of the webhooks that have been delivered to you.
 You'll also be able to see the information that was passed in the webhooks and the responses from the URL that received the webhooks.

-Testing WebhooksAfter enter the webhook URL in the Account --> Webhooks section of the Snappy Checkout admin, click the “Test” button to send an HTTP POST request with sample data to the specified URL.
+Testing WebhooksAfter enter the webhook URL in the Settings --> Webhooks section of the Snappy Checkout admin, click the “Test” button to send an HTTP POST request with sample data to the specified URL.

 Follow these steps to see what kind of data a webhook sends: